Ritesh2211/Ritesh2211/README.md

 ## ✨ Fun Facts

-- I somtimes think of codes in my sleep
+- I somtimes think of my code in my sleep.
--
+- I think i can be employed for work.

 ## 📫 Contact